S4CH/s4ch.github.io/content/blog/eBPF-JIT-compiler-internals-understanding-constant-blinding.md

 ![eBPF Logo](/EBPF_logo.png)

+> **Disclaimer**: This research is conducted independently during my personal time as an open-source security researcher.
+The views and findings presented here are my own and do not represent or reflect the opinions of my current employer or any affiliated organizations.

 eBPF has become ubiquitous in modern Linux systems, powering everything from network filtering to system observability tools.While the eBPF verifier gets most of the security attention, the Just-In-Time (JIT) compiler that translates eBPF bytecode to native machine instructions contains equally fascinating security mechanisms that deserve deeper analysis.

 This post examines the internals of eBPF's constant blinding mechanism - a defense introduced in Linux 4.7 to mitigate JIT-spray style attacks.
 Constant blinding is a security mechanism that obfuscates constant values in eBPF programs by XORing them with random keys, preventing attackers from predicting the layout of JIT-compiled code.
 Through static analysis of the kernel source and dynamic instrumentation, we'll explore exactly how this mitigation works, its implementation quirks, and the microarchitectural considerations that influenced its design.